ichortower/FontSmasher/docs/author-guide.md

 <td><code>Unselected</code></td>
 <td>

-A rarely-used alternate text color (`Game1.unselectedOptionColor`).
+A rarely-used alternate text color (overriding `Game1.unselectedOptionColor`).
 Vanilla uses it in quest objectives and in one kind of dialogue box that I'm not fully sure when it appears.

 Notably, Generic Mod Config Menu uses this as the hover color for mod names in the main list menu, so keep in mind that your users will likely see it there.